SaFrMo/wm-builder/docs/concourse/README.md

 To create a Concourse in Unity:

-1. Clone the existing Template Concourse.
+1. Clone the existing Template Concourse ()`Assets/Resources/management/concourses/Template`).
 1. Set the Concourse parameters on the Mural Concourse GameObject:
     ![Concourse parameters in Unity.](./params.png)